mozilla/bleach/docs/clean.rst

 Stripping markup (``strip``)
 ============================

-By default, Bleach *escapes* tags that aren't specified in the tags whitelist and invalid markup.
+By default, Bleach *escapes* tags that aren't specified in the allowed tags list and invalid markup.
 For example:

 .. doctest::